 Islamic or Hijri calendar is a calendar consisting of 12 months in a year.
 It consists of 354 or 355 days.
 It is often used to determine the proper days of Islamic rituals.
-The current Islamic year in Hijri calendar is AH.
-There are twelve Islamic months; the names of Islamic months are Muhararam, Safar, Rabi al-awwal, Rabi at-thani, jumādá al-ūlá, Jumādá al-ākhirah, Rajab, Sha‘bān, Ramaḍān, Shawwāl, Dhū al-Qa‘dah, Dhū al-Ḥijjah.
-New Islamic year starts from the month of Muharram.
-Ramazan is Nineth month of Islamic calender.
-Four months are considered sacred among the twelve months which are Muharram, Dhū al-Qa‘dah, Rajab and Dhu al-Ḥijjah.
+The current Islamic year in the Hijri calendar is AH.
+There are twelve Islamic months; the names of Islamic months are Muharram, Safar, Rabi al-awwal, Rabi at-Thani, jumādá al-ūlá, Jumādá al-ākhirah, Rajab, Sha‘bān, Ramaḍān, Shawwāl, Dhū al-Qa‘dah, Dhū al-Ḥijjah.
+The New Islamic year starts from the month of Muharram.
+Ramazan is the ninth month of the Islamic calendar.
+Four months are considered sacred among the twelve months which are Muharram, Dhū al-Qa‘dah, Rajab, and Dhu al-Ḥijjah.

 Fasting In Ramadan